Wes0617/EmblemEditorEE/readme-digitizer.md

 [e4]: ./readme-digitizer/example-4.png

 [r4]: ./readme-digitizer/result-4.jpg

+Download these images and try to use them with the Digitizer.

 | Size    | Layer Count | Image (Right-click, Save Image as…) | Result       | Description                             |
 |---------|-------------|-------------------------------------|--------------|-----------------------------------------|